Is coffee good for you? Hold on, coffee lovers. We’re not about to tell you to give up your beloved coffee habit.

 Where do these health benefits potentially come from?
 Coffee is a good source of natural antioxidants including one called chlorogenic acid.

 In fact, the number one source of antioxidants in the American diet is coffee.
-When you look at the amount of antioxidants in coffee and consider how much people drink every day, it’s easy to see why coffee comes out on top from an antioxidant standpoint.
+When you look at the number of antioxidants in coffee and consider how much people drink every day, it’s easy to see why coffee comes out on top from an antioxidant standpoint.

 So what’s not to love about coffee?